thewisepup/instapod/prd.md

      - Playback speed options (0.5x to 2x)
      - Skip forward/backward buttons (15 seconds)
-    - On the page with the list of podcasts a user can listen to, pressing on the component will start playing the podcast The player remains fixed at the bottom of the screen while scrolling through other content.
+    - On the page with the list of podcasts a user can listen to, pressing on the component will start playing the podcast
+    - The podcast player should be a global component.
+Any page or tab a user goes to should show the podcast player.
+   The player remains fixed at the bottom of the screen while scrolling through other content.
 6. As a user, I want to see a history of the podcasts I've generated.
    - Description: The history page displays podcasts in a grid/list view with: